aeud/luxola-data-test/README.md

 ## Exercice 2
 ### Case Study
 We want to understand a bit more about the images we display on the website.
-Hre are few questions we are wondering, but we would like to have more ideas:
+Here are few questions we are wondering: (and you can of course complete this list)
 * *Does every product have image?*
 * *Does every variant have an image?*
 * *Is the results page thumb image relevant?
 Is it the best we could use?*